opnfv/vswitchperf/docs/design/trafficgen_integration_guide.rst

       which are not listed below.

-      Note: There are parameters specific to testing of tunnelling protocols, which are discussed in detail at `integration tests userguide`_
+      Note: There are parameters specific to testing of tunnelling protocols, which are discussed in detail at :ref:`integration-tests` userguide.

       * param **traffic_type**: One of the supported traffic types, e.g. **rfc2544_throughput**, **rfc2544_continuous**